RF-dragon/Ramox/README.en.md

 ## Run

 Simply run by double clicking [run.bat](run.bat).
-After running, all message will be sent to Windows notification center in a pretty form.
-You can reply to those message in notification boxes conveniently or actively send messages by pressing `Ctrl+Alt+W`.
+After running, all messages will be sent to the Windows notification center in a pretty form.
+You can reply to those messages in notification boxes conveniently or actively send messages by pressing `Ctrl+Alt+W`.

 ## Acknowledgements